aboutcode-org/aboutcode-toolkit/USAGE.rst

     --mapping                   Use file mapping.config to collect the defined not supported fields in ABOUT files.
     --mapping-file              Use a custom mapping file with mapping between input keys and ABOUT field names.
+    --mapping-output FILE       Use a custom mapping file with mapping between ABOUT field names and output keys
     --verbose                   Show all the errors and warning.
     -q, --quiet                 Do not print any error/warning.
     -h, --help                  Show this message and exit.